 Castle brief reflection: Part 1

 I really wanted to realise my VR installation ideas for the brief, but it doesn't seem possible this time around.
-This would have been a big knock if I hadnt been making other work for the show in parallel.
+This would have been a big knock if I hadn't been making other work for the show in parallel.
 I am mightily relieved that I had the foresight to do so and that's been really good learning for my studio practise in general.

 My first works are glass based; both casting and slump.
 I am creating sculptures of a jelly and a castle in glass, challenging traditional expectations of the materials both should be made from.
 Translating jelly and stone into glass.
-Subverting the narrative.
+Subverting through alchemy.
 Asking questions about visual coding.
 Poking at the thoughts and feelings bound up in the collective psyche contracts that we cannot help but make as humans.

+I'll elaborate a little more.
+Unless one has lead an unfortunate and bizarre life, our expectations of jelly as a material is that it is soft, fun and safe.
+It is synonymous with childhood, celebration, play and innocence.
+By creating a jelly pink glass sculpture in the archetypal child's birthday party rabbit mold shape, I hope to evoke a positive and nostalgic emotional experience.
 The material that I have chosen for this sculpture is what generates it's dissonance; because glass holds a very different and specific space in our psyche.
 Glass is hard, brittle and can be dangerous.
 It has religious and formal connotations due to its prevalence in buildings, particularly stained glass windows.
 And it references Surrealism, which often employs the window as a metaphor; representing a portal between the conscious and subconscious mind, or as a way to access an unknown, deeper reality.

 If I can cast it well and then cold work the glass effectively enough to make my rabbit mold slump cast really look like jelly, then these opposing qualities will generate a visceral and complicated experience for the viewer.